prisma/prisma1/docs/0.x/04-Reference/01-Service-Definition/04-Templates.md

 2. Copy that folder into the root directory of your Graphcool service.
 3. Copy over the contents from the template's `graphcool.yml` into the `graphcool.yml` of your own service.
 Be sure to adjust any file references, e.g. source files that contain code for [functions](!alias-aiw4aimie9), if necessary.
 4. Copy over the contents from the template's `types.graphql` into the `types.graphql` of your own service.
-5. Deploy your changes with `graphcool deploy`.
+5. Deploy your changes with `graphcool-framework deploy`.

 ### Adding templates with the CLI